blog-banner

 Information and news on the construction sectorIs There a Need for Construction Workers in Canada?

-The Canadian construction industry is facing an acute shortage of skilled labor, which is expected to worsen in the coming years.
+The Canadian construction industry is facing an acute shortage of skilled labour, which is expected to worsen in the coming years.
 This shortage is primarily driven by an aging workforce, with a significant number of workers nearing retirement age, and a lack of younger workers entering the industry.

-To address this challenge, the many Canadian construction associations are increasingly turning to skilled foreign workers to fill the gap.
+To address this challenge, many Canadian construction associations are increasingly turning to skilled foreign workers to fill the gap.
 However, current immigration policies and programs may need to be revised to better meet the industry's needs.

 What Is the Current State of Canada's Construction Industry?